Guide To Logoman Cards

 Perhaps no type of card is as visually appealing as the logoman card.
 Indeed, some collectors consider these cards the gems of the hobby.
 As the name suggests, the logoman card features the NBA logo from a player’s jersey.
 In addition, an autograph sometimes accompanies the swatch of logo.
 Here’s what you need to know in our guide to logoman cards.

-Because they’re 1 of 1s, they’re incredibly tough to pull.
+Because they’re so rare, they’re incredibly tough to pull.
 On top of that, the demand for logoman cards dramatically exceeds the demand for any non-logoman 1/1.
 Therefore, the cards are some of the rarest and most expensive.

-Upper Deck Exquisite released the first logoman cards in 2003, LeBron’s rookie year.
+It’s fair to say that Upper Deck Exquisite popularized the logoman cards in 2003, LeBron’s rookie year.
 They only made three total logoman cards that year, and each was “dual,” meaning they featured two players.
 Those cards featured Kobe Bryant/Michael Jordan, Kobe Bryant/LeBron James, and LeBron James/Michael Jordan.
 Obviously, those cards have aged exceptionally well.

 A few other brands have released logoman cards: Noir, Flawless and Immaculate are the best examples.